farwaabatool/Farwa_Portfolio/README.md

 ![image](https://user-images.githubusercontent.com/88632911/177288775-75a2ef6d-ea4e-4b3c-bcfd-3bcfac44c947.png)

 To gauge the customer lifetime value of a snacks company and an apparel company, CLVTools and BTYD package.
-CLVTools enables us to get accurate the lifetime vakue of a customer, whereas BTYD predicts the cunsomer behaviour.
+CLVTools enables us to get accurate the lifetime value of a customer, whereas BTYD predicts the cunsomer behaviour.
 These packages in the analysis helped in making the customer acquisition process more efficient and increasing the retention rate.

 The projects can be viewed at [CLV Analysis](https://github.com/farwaabatool/Farwa_Portfolio/tree/main/Customer%20Analysis)